dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 If the sql statement returns no result, the `ifDescr` parameter will be given the default value `Unknown`.

-The SQL is actually a JDBC query where each `?` mark is substituted with a value.
+The SQL is actually a [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) query where each `?` mark is substituted with a value.
+(Note for developers - the Event Translator uses JDBC SQL queries directly with the database and bypasses Hibernate.
+It does not use the Hibernate or JPA query language).

 The first value is the `nodeid` of the node creating the event.
 The `matches=".*"` allows us to use a regular expression (sometimes referred to as a `regex`) to only match certain values of nodeid.